 You remember the days…

 You watched what you wanted to watch.
-Ate when you wanted to eat.
-Slept when you felt tired and stayed up if you didn’t.
+You ate when you wanted to eat and at the temperature you wanted to eat it.
+You slept when you felt tired and stayed up if you didn’t.
 You know… you were in control of your own life.

 This is perplexing because – hello – when we have kids our days do revolve around them.
 However, there’s a difference in your daily routine revolving around the kids and the entire meaning of your life revolving around them.
 You can still be on duty 24/7 and be involved in other things.